Registering with Disability Support Resources

 - Recommendations for accommodations

-Attention Deficit Hyperactivity Disorder (ADHD): You will need your testing/report that was generated regarding your impairment/diagnosis; ideally we would like a psycho-educational and/or a neuropsychological test that was completed within the last 5 years (using adult testing measures only).
-If you do not have a psychological evaluation, your treatment provider will need to fill out our <ADHD Verification Form>.
+- Attention Deficit Disorder (ADHD): Ideally we would like a psychological assessment or a neuropsychological test that was completed within the last 5 years using adult testing measures only) If these are not available, submit a Documentation Form for ADHD.

-Mental Health Condition: For anxiety, depression, bipolar disorder, or other mental health related condition, you need to have a certified professional fill out a <Verification form for a Mental Health Condition>.
+- Mental Health Condition: (anxiety, depression, bipolar disorder, or other mental health-related condition) Submit a Documentation Form for Mental Health Condition.

 - Mobility Impairments (temporary or permanent): Submit a Documentation Form for Mobility Impairment.

 - Visual Impairments: Submit a Documentation Form for Visual Impairment.

 - Service and Assistance animals: Disability Support Resources can require documentation regarding your service or emotional support animal to ensure that it falls under the protection of federal and state laws.